Page Hero Block

 Additionally, Valley Water offers rebates through their Water Efficient Technology (WET) Rebate Program to help implement equipment changes to reduce commercial or facility water usage.
 Learn more about the WET Program here.

-State Water Board Targets Commercial Properties in New Drought Regulation
+Drought Regulation by State Water Board Targets Commercial Properties

-As another indication of the severity of our drought, the State Water Resources Control Board recently adopted an emergency water conservation regulation focused on commercial properties to ensure more aggressive water savings.
+As another indication of the severity of the drought, the State Water Resources Control Board adopted an emergency water conservation regulation focused on commercial properties to ensure more aggressive water savings.

 Owners and managers of commercial, industrial, and institutional properties are not allowed to use potable water for irrigating non-functional turf (except for circumstances identified in the regulation).